timvideos/litex-buildenv/scripts/README.md

    The built gateware will be in build/misoc/build/.

-  * Ensure board has the right pins set:
+5. You've now built the HDMI2USB firmware/gateware.
+Ensure board has the right pins set before flashing anything, and plug it in:

   As the HDMI2USB firmware manipulates the EDID information the following jumpers must be removed;